adma224/Deploying_LSTM_and_GPT-2_Models_with_A-B_Testing_in_AWS/README.md

-# 📦 A/B Model Inference Pipeline with AWS CDK and CI/CD
+# :poodle: A/B Model Inference Pipeline with AWS CDK and CI/CD

 This project demonstrates a scalable, production-style A/B inference pipeline using AWS CDK, Lambda, API Gateway, and SageMaker.
 It includes a fully automated CI/CD pipeline powered by GitHub Actions and is designed to showcase mid-level skills in AWS Cloud Engineering, DevOps, Machine Learning Engineering, and MLOps.

 ---

-## 🧠 Project Goals
+## Project Goals

 - Deploy and manage multiple ML models using AWS SageMaker
 - Route inference requests using an A/B testing mechanism